U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Experiment Results

 \subsection{Quantitative Results}

-\Cref{tab:quantitative_results} compares the proposed U-Mamba2 with nnU-Net ResE \cite{nnunet}, U-Mamba \cite{umamba}, and SwinUNETR \cite{swinunetr} on the ToothFairy3 dataset.
+\Cref{tab:quantitative_results} compares the proposed U-Mamba2 with nnU-Net ResE \cite{nnunet}, U-Mamba \cite{umamba} which utilizes the original Mamba layer \cite{mamba}, and SwinUNETR \cite{swinunetr} on the ToothFairy3 dataset.
 For Task 2, we incorporate a point prompt encoder to nnU-Net ResE and U-Mamba at the bottleneck stage, similar to U-Mamba2.
 U-Mamba2 outperforms all benchmark models, achieving the best mean Dice score of 0.873 and 0.905 for Tasks 1 and 2, respectively.
 After applying post-processing, U-Mamba2 further improves to a mean Dice score of 0.908 and 0.913 for Tasks 1 and 2, respectively.
 U-Mamba2 delivers the best performance with an average inference time of 6.81 and 5.70 seconds per scan for the two tasks, demonstrating a slight speedup over U-Mamba.

 Furthermore, we perform an ablation study on U-Mamba2 by individually applying the dental domain knowledge introduced in \Cref{subsec:domain_know}, excluding the post-processing step (See \Cref{tab:quantitative_results} for post-processing results). \Cref{tab:umamba2_abl} shows that these techniques lead to small performance improvements.
 In particular, the weighted loss and left/right mirroring techniques improve the mean Dice score on the three tiny structures, \ie the left and right incisive nerves and the lingual nerve (ILN) from 0.617 to 0.635 and 0.642, respectively.
 When all three techniques are applied, U-Mamba2 achieves the best performance, with a mean Dice score of 0.873 and 0.646 for all classes and the ILN classes, respectively.